 TorVPN is based in the United Kingdom for purposes of the data protection act.
 They offer Proxy, VPN, and much more.
-They have seven servers located in Australia, Hungary, Russia, the United States, Sweden, Hong Kong, and the United Kingdom.
-That’s not quite as impressive as the thousands on offer from NordVPN.
+They have 10 servers located in Australia, Hungary, Russia, the United States, Sweden, Hong Kong, and the United Kingdom.
+That’s not quite as impressive as the thousands on offer from ExpressVPN.
 However, TorVPN does offer OpenVPN, SSH, and PPTP encryption, so we’ll see how well it stands up against our top-rated VPNs.

 It’s a no win for streaming.
 TorVPN’s terms of service state that it doesn’t prioritize streaming, so unsurprisingly I was unsuccessful when trying to access Netflix US or UK.
 If you’re after Netflix, check out our top picks instead, as they are guaranteed to unblock all major Netflix libraries and offer incredible speeds for streaming.

 When you sign up, and you get to their control panel, you can check a box labeled TorVPN that will tunnel all your data through their TOR network.
 It’s also easy to access top level domains, such as .onion without running the TOR browser.
 You can use the TorVPN DNS server to resolve .bit, .onion, .oss, .free, .pirate, and many other top level domains.
 You can also participate in peer-to-peer file sharing on their servers.

 Their software works on Linux, Windows, iPhone, MacOS, and Android.
 OpenVPN works on all of those platforms, and if you have any complications setting up OpenVPN on your operating system or device, you can still use PPTP.
 If you have any concerns or questions, you can always contact their live support or their use their contact form.

 You can use Bitcoin payments for their services, or you can use a credit or debit card, or PayPal.